AlexHego/Cellpose_TrackMate_LiveCell/README.md

     <img src="https://www.cellpose.org/static/images/cellpose_gui.png" width="500" title="cellpose2 gui screenshot" alt="cellpose2 gui screenshot" align="right" vspace = "50">
 #### Main GUI controls

-- Pan = left-click + drag
+- `Pan` = left-click + drag

-- Zoom = scroll wheel (or +/= and - buttons)
+- `Zoom` = scroll wheel (or +/= and - buttons)

-- Full view = double left-click
+- `Full view` = double left-click

-- Select mask = left-click on mask
+- `Select mask` = left-click on mask

-- Delete mask = Ctrl (or Command on Mac) + left-click
+- `Delete mask` = Ctrl (or Command on Mac) + left-click

-- Merge masks = Alt + left-click (will merge last two)
+- `Merge masks` = Alt + left-click (will merge last two)

-- Start draw mask = right-click
+- `Start draw mask` = right-click

-- End draw mask = right-click, or return to circle at beginning
+- `End draw mask` = right-click, or return to circle at beginning

 - Overlaps in masks are NOT allowed.
 If you draw a mask on top of another mask, it is cropped so that it doesn’t overlap with the old mask.
 Masks in 2D should be single strokes (if single_stroke is checked).

 #### Segmentation options
-- SIZE: you can manually enter the approximate diameter for your cells, or press “calibrate” to let the model estimate it.
+- `SIZE`: you can manually enter the approximate diameter for your cells, or press “calibrate” to let the model estimate it.
 The size is represented by a disk at the bottom of the view window (can turn this disk off by unchecking “scale disk on”).
-- use GPU: activate it to save time
+- `GPU`: activate it to save time
-- MODEL: there is a cytoplasm model and a nuclei model, choose what you want to segment
+- `MODEL`: there is a cytoplasm model and a nuclei model, choose what you want to segment
-- CHAN TO SEG: this is the channel in which the cytoplasm or nuclei exist
+- `CHAN TO SEG`: this is the channel in which the cytoplasm or nuclei exist
-- CHAN2 (OPT): if cytoplasm model is chosen, then choose the nuclear channel for this option
+- `CHAN2` (OPT): if cytoplasm model is chosen, then choose the nuclear channel for this option

 #### 3. Training your own cellpose model
 1. Drag and drop your images .tif, .png, .jpg, .gif) into the GUI